state call to actioN

 05.18.23 – (S) Hearing, 1:00 PM, Cross Building, Room 209

 03.30.23 – Carried over to a subsequent special or regular session of the 131st Legislature.

-03.21.23 – Introduced and referred to Committee on Health and Human Services
+03.21.23 – (S) Introduced and referred to Committee on Health and Human Services

 LD 1215 which would ban tobacco and nicotine products in any flavor (even “cooling”) other than tobacco.
-This bill is expected to move out of the Joint Committee on Health and Human Services during a meeting on
+This bill was amended in the Senate to inculde an effective date of January 1, 2025.

-Please take a moment to send a message to lawmakers urging them to reject this bill.
+CASAA is still asking Maine advocates to be vigilant and communicate with lawmakers urging them to reject this bill.
 Banning flavors in ALL tobacco and nicotine products risks sending people to illicit markets and making it more difficult for people to switch to smoke-free alternatives like vaping and nicotine pouches.

 - Urge your lawmakers to oppose the flavor ban bill (LD 1215) which would restrict your ability to use low-risk alternatives to smoking and send people back to smoking or to buy their vapor products from informal sources.